DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

 I40E/IXGBE/IGB Virtual Function Driver
 ======================================

-Supported Intel® Ethernet Controllers (see the *Intel® DPDK Release Notes* for details) support the following modes of operation in a virtualized environment:
+Supported Intel® Ethernet Controllers (see the *DPDK Release Notes* for details) support the following modes of operation in a virtualized environment:

 *   **SR-IOV mode**: Involves direct assignment of part of the port resources to different guest operating systems